 Next, visit Belfast’s most historic prison: Crumlin Road Gaol.

 The former prison was taken out of service in 1996 and is now a museum and conference centre.
 A tour allows you to see the prison wings, execution cells, and tunnels to the courthouse.
 You will also learn about the history of this building and its impact on life in the region.

-It’s brilliantly done and very educational.
+It’s a brilliantly done and very educational prison museum.
 If you want a bit of light relief after your tour, head for a bite to eat at the café.
 The building also hosts many events, from music performances to tours of the paranormal.

 Day two – County Antrim along the Causeway Coastal Route

 Day two of your Northern Ireland in six days road trip will take you along the spectacular Causeway Coastal Route.

 Your first stop is the impressive Carrickfergus Castle on the northern shore of Belfast Lough.
 The castle has stood for over 800 years, surviving attacks from Scotland, England, and France.